 Already have traps and bait stations?

-We would love it if you could get them mapped, and even better, keep records.
-Don’t worry, the locations are kept private, it just lets us know roughly where action is happening.
+We would love it if you could map them on Trap.NZ, and even better, keep records of what you catch.
+Don’t worry, the exact locations are kept private, it just lets us know roughly where action is happening in the area.

 - Subscribe to the project newsletter.